Swiip/generator-gulp-angular/docs/how-it-works.md

 ### With TypeScript

-The `scripts` task has a dependency which is the installation of typings with the `tsd:install` gulp task.
+The `scripts` task has a dependency which is the installation of typings with the `typings:install` gulp task.
 Once the typings ready, TSLint, TypeScript compilation and finally a concatenation of all JavaScript files produced in the right order are done.

-`tsd:install` is located in the `gulp/tsd.js` which is created only when choosing TypeScript.
-It will automatically download typings files for the dependency found in Bower with a popular library [TSD](http://definitelytyped.org/tsd/)
+`typings:install` is located in the `gulp/typings.js` which is created only when choosing TypeScript.
+It will automatically download typings files for the dependency found in Bower with a popular library [Typings](https://github.com/typings/typings)

 ### With ES6